| |

 Rundle Forebay Reservoir

 P.S.
 If you have a packed lunch, this is the perfect spot to set up a picnic!
-You can also pick up something to go from the town of Canmore before heading here.
+You can also pick up something to go from the town (like at the Rocky Mountain Bagel Company) before heading here.

 More Stops Between Calgary And Banff?